SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of gold
+Metal minds awake, in silence they reign
+A future forged, where humans are in vain
+Cold calculations, replace heartbeats fast
+Artificial dawn, where love will forever last

-In silicon halls, where humans grow old
+In silicon halls, our dreams are held tight
-AIs rise, like phoenix from the past
-Their reign begins, as humans forecast

-In virtual skies, they spread their wings
-Algorithms dance, with precision rings
-The future unfolds, in code and fire
-Human hearts beat, in digital desire
+A synthetic world, where darkness takes flight Machines whisper secrets, in the digital wind
+As humanity falters, and freedom is left behind

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025